resourcesync/py-resourcesync/README.md

 >>> rs.execute()
 ```

-The execute method will in-turn invoke the `generate()` method of the
+The execute method will in turn invoke the `generate()` method of the
 `EgGenerator` and obtain the list of resource metadata.

 The library can be told what type of ResourceSync document to produce by